 - 5.1.
-Three (3) representations have been received, objecting to the proposal on the following grounds: - The screening will be upon a terrace that is unauthorised. - Use of the terrace will cause loss of privacy and noise nuisance. - Creation of terraces on the building have historically been refused. - Detrimental impact on property value - 5.2.
+Three (3) representations have been received, objecting to the proposal on the following grounds: - Light pollution - Noise nuisance - Creation of terraces on the building have historically been refused. - Detrimental impact on property value - Loss of privacy - 5.2.
 A representation has also been received from Ward Councillor O'Quinn, objecting to the proposed development.
 A full copy of the email is attached to this report. - 5.3.
 A representation has also been received from former Ward Councillor Alcock, objecting to the proposed development.
 A full copy of the email is attached to this report.